 Fizeau laser interferometer for fast, repeatable measurement of wafer flatness.

-NanoCam systems measure surface roughness on coated and uncoated wafers as well as measuring devices on patterned wafers.
+NanoCam HD systems measure surface roughness on coated and uncoated wafers as well as measuring devices on patterned wafers.